danielwbeebe/General-V-Diplomat/README.md

 ### Wireframes

-Original wirefram for the beginning of the game:
+Original wireframe for the beginning of the game:

 <img src="images/continent-selection-photo.JPG">